Here we provide you with the all-important answers to some of the questions we are sure you have.

-Trainees who will be completing ST4 and starting ST5 at the start of Progress + in Summer 2023, have the option to remain in Core training to do a further year in Core if they feel that they would like to gain more experience to support their sub-specialty applications.
+Trainees who are completing ST4 and starting ST5 at the start of Progress+ in summer 2023, have the option to remain in Core training - to do a further year in Core - if they feel that they would like to gain more experience to support their sub-specialty applications

 As a trainee if I opt to remain in Core training as proposed, how will this affect my pay?

 If you decide to remain in Core training, your pay will not be affected by this decision.

-We can confirm that no trainees will have their pay affected by any ST nomenclature, for more information please read this post and the download which explains this further.
+We can confirm that no trainees will have their pay affected by any ST nomenclature, for more information please read this post, including the flowchart which explains this further.